Interdisciplinary Studies (ID)

 ID 7469 MA (Theological Studies) Capstone Extension - 0 Hours

 A one-semester extension for ID 7468.
 Enrollment with consent of the faculty member of record.
 Extension fee when not enrolled in other courses.
-May not be repeated, except on the South Florida campus, where it may be repeated on one occasion.
+May not be repeated.
 No Credit.

 ID 7478 MA Capstone Project - 0-3 Hours